Business

 Believing low prices attract success

 Many new entrepreneurs believe that charging less will bring more customers.
-While competitive pricing is important, underpricing is a serious Business Money Mistake.
-It often leads to long working hours, low profit margins, and eventual burnout, making the business difficult to sustain.
+While competitive pricing matters, underpricing is a serious business money mistake.
+It reduces profit and increases workload, making it harder to sustain the business.

 How to avoid this mistake